-Tantalum is a rare, hard, blue-grey, dense, lustrous metal that is renowned for its high corrosion resistance.
-It is a very hard, malleable, ductile, easily fabricated and highly conductive of heat and electricity.
+Tantalum is a rare, hard, blue-grey, dense, lustrous metal.
+It is renowned for its high corrosion resistance.
+This metal is a very hard, malleable, ductile, easily fabricated and highly conductive of heat and electricity.

 Business Development Manager - Americas RegionContact me

 - Mineral information